akozhemiakin/jspos2/README.md

 })
 ```

-Now, when we have client we are ready to go and to receive the current wight channel state:
+Now, when we have our client created and initialized, we are ready to go and to receive
+the current weight channel state:
 ```javascript
 client.requestScalesState().then(s => {
   // Do something with s